sigsum/sigsum-go/doc/policy.md

 Witnesses (and groups, described below) are named.
 These names are used only for defining the quorum and group membership; they have no meaning outside of the policy file itself.
-Witnesses and groups share a single name space, and the special name `none` is predefined.
+Witnesses and groups share a single namespace, and the special name `none` is predefined.

 We will look at an example policy, before specifying the contents of the policy file in detail.